robotology/superquadric-grasp-demo/README.md

-1) The robot checks  if a`box`, `sphere` or `cylinder` is in the field of view by querying the [object property collector](http://wiki.icub.org/brain/group__objectsPropertiesCollector.html) and acquires the 2D bounding box information of the object.
+1) The robot checks  if a`box`, `sphere` or `cylinder` is in the field of view by querying the [`objectPropertyCollector`](http://wiki.icub.org/brain/group__objectsPropertiesCollector.html) and acquires the 2D bounding box information of the object.
 If multiple objects are in front the robot, one of them is randomly chosen for performing the demo.
 Note: The objects are classified in `box`, `sphere` or `cylinder` since they are primary shapes used for improving the object modeling.
 2) Given that, [`lbpExtract module`](https://github.com/robotology/segmentation) provides multiple 2D blobs of the selected object.
 The demo code sends the 2D blobs of the object to the [`Structure From Motion module`](https://github.com/robotology/stereo-vision) for getting the relative 3D point clouds.
 3) The 3D point clouds are then sent to the [`superquadric-model`](https://github.com/robotology/superquadric-model) for computing several superquadrics modeling the object.